 Scientific experiments often fall short of providing useful information, capable of improving clarity of understanding.
 Instead, by grouping things inappropriately, and misrepresenting the significance of findings, they can end up adding to the confusion.

 Foods listed as being high in saturated fats are very often made up of high levels of MUFAs and PUFAs, which are not accounted for when discussing outcomes.
 Extreme quantities of the different kinds of carbohydrates are sometimes used to cause unrealistically harmful results.
 High fat or carb, versus low fat or carb meal percentage differences are often insignificant.
 Other potentially metabolism interfering ingredients in meals being used for studies, are commonly ignored.
 Short term symptom reduction due to stress can be treated as though it is representative of long term beneficial effects, when the opposite can be true.
 The combined effects of inflammatory and protective foods, potentially draw attention away from the dangers of the problematic ingredients.

 “…there may be food products that may be noninflammatory and protective against the proinflammatory effects of other foods.
 These observations are relevant to the role of postprandial inflammation in the pathogenesis of atherosclerosis, cardiovascular disease, and insulin resistance.”

-Personally I think it’s that nobody wants to admit that it’s alright to have your dessert before your dinner, or maybe even, for that matter, instead of your dinner.
+Perhaps nobody wants to admit that it’s okay to have dessert before dinner, or for that matter, instead of dinner.

 See More Here